dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 If we look at the images that lie along evenly spaced intervals of the contours we can see a clear difference between the two neuron types.
 The perturbations for the top neuron have similar behavior as in the first experiment.
 With increasing perturbations, the image will look less like $$\Phi_{k}$$ and more like $$\nu_{\text{phase}}$$.
-However, this transition is _linear_, which means you will see both phases super-imposed on top of each other.
+However, this transition is _linear_, which means you will see both phases superimposed on top of each other.
 It is not actually shifting the phase of the edge.
 The perturbations for the bottom neuron, on the other hand, result in a continuous phase shift.
 By definition, since these images lie along the iso-response contour, the output of the neuron is equal for all of them.